-There are currently 136 English Language Fellows in 76 countries.
+- There are currently 136 English Language Fellows in 76 countries.
 Fellows work with specific institutions on issues ranging from teacher training classes for English instructors to teaching English directly.
-These initiatives provide unprecedented pedagogical opportunities for the United States to impact Education Ministry policies throughout the world, but they are largely invisible to the general population of each country.

-The Peace Corps is also heavily involved in this area as almost 20% of Peace Corps Volunteers (PCVs) have "Teaching English" as their primary task in the field.
+These initiatives provide unprecedented pedagogical opportunities for the United States to impact Education Ministry policies throughout the world, but they are largely invisible to the general population of each country. - The Peace Corps is also heavily involved in this area as almost 20% of Peace Corps Volunteers (PCVs) have "Teaching English" as their primary task in the field.
 PCVs are one of the most effective examples of people-to-people Public Diplomacy, and they invariably depart after their two years leaving nothing but a positive impression.
-PCVs are, however, are only in some 60 countries throughout the world and generally located in more remote locations in their countries.

-As part of a reaction to the closing of American Centers, the Bush Administration began a program of establishing American Corners throughout the world.
+PCVs are, however, only in some 60 countries throughout the world and generally located in remote locations in their countries. - As part of a reaction to the closing of American Centers, the Bush Administration began a program of establishing American Corners throughout the world.
 To date there are over 400 Corners in municipal buildings, university libraries or other public buildings in regions that often have no other U.S. diplomatic presence.
 Books related to the United States and computers are supplied to each location, but the operation, maintenance and programming offered by each Corner is in the hands of a foreign national who is neither paid nor overseen by U.S. Embassy officials and thus amount to nothing less than an outsourcing of U.S. Public Diplomacy.
-The results in terms of U.S. Public Diplomacy are therefore mixed; some Corners are vital hubs of information, others dusty relics that offered little more than a photo-op for an ambassador at their opening.
+The results in terms of U.S. Public Diplomacy are therefore mixed; some Corners are vital hubs of information, others dusty relics that offered little more than a photoop for an Ambassador at their opening.
 None offers direct access to Americans.
 While appropriate for remote regions where the U.S. has no diplomatic presence, Corners are too small to take the place of American Centers in a capital city.

-Access Microscholarship grants are awarded primarily in the Muslim world to lower-income youth to provide access to U.S.sponsored English classes.
+Access Microscholarship grants are awarded primarily in the Muslim world to lower-income youth to provide access to U.S.-sponsored English classes.
 The classes are run by local contractors and vary according to local markets.
 Some offer not only English lessons but research on the United States in English on computers at their facilities and emphasize critical thinking as part of their curriculum.
 The intent of the scholarships is not only to reach the best and brightest of a non-traditional audience, but to provide them with sufficient language skills so they may successfully compete in the State Department's Youth Exchange and Study (YES) program that brings Muslim high school age students to the U.S. for a year of study.
 (Prior to Access scholarships, too many YES participants were from the elite strata of society, most of whom already had exposure to the U.S. through tourist visits.)
-Some 11,000 Access students graduate each year, but many are concerned that there is no further follow-up programming to keep them engaged.18
+Some 11,000 Access students graduate each year, but many are concerned that there is no further follow-up programming to keep the engaged.18 the freedom of information, thought and discussion.

-None of these options has the Public Diplomacy impact of a stand-alone American Center located in the heart of a nation's capital.
-Such Centers are true flagships not only of American outreach but also represent our vital and visible commitment to the freedom of information, thought and discussion.
 As such, occasionally, they can even play a direct role in the democratic aspirations of a repressed nation.

+None of these options has the Public Diplomacy impact of a stand-alone American Center located in the heart of a nation's capital or major metropolis.
+Such Centers are true flagships not only of American outreach but also represent our vital and visible commitment to